Three-Month Furniture Making Intensive

 Qualifying veterans may use VA benefits, including the Post 9/11 GI Bill® or Veteran Readiness & Employment (VR&E) benefits, to cover the tuition for this course.
 Download a PDF for more information on the steps needed to do so.
 Withdrawal from the course may impact VA housing benefits for those receiving them.

-Note: General registration and cancellation policies do not apply to this class.
+General registration and cancellation policies do not apply to this class.
 Deposit is non-refundable and non-transferable.
 NBSS reserves the right to to withdraw a student from the class due to attendance or interpersonal issues.
 Students with 5 unexcused absences may be withdrawn from the course and refunds will not be issued.
+If enrollment does not meet 50% of capacity by one month before the class start, NBSS may choose to cancel this session.
+In this case, students who are signed up will receive full tuition refunds (only), including their deposits.
+Note: NBSS is not responsible for any charges related to tools, travel, accommodations, or other non-tuition expenses.

 The Student Experience